lazychaser/laravel-nestedset/README.markdown

 $path = Category::pathTo($nodeId)->get();
 ```

-Descendant nodes can easily be gotten this way:
+_Descendants_ can easily be retrieved in this way:

 ```php
 $descendants = $node->descendants()->get();
 ```

+This method returns query builder, so you can apply any constraints or eager load
+some relations.

+There are few more methods:

+*   `siblings()` for querying siblings of the node;
+*   `nextSiblings()` and `prevSiblings()` to query nodes after and before the node
+    respectively.

-Nodes can be provided with depth level if scope `withDepth` is applied:
+Nodes can be provided with _nesting level_ if scope `withDepth` is applied:

 ```php
 // Each node instance will recieve 'depth' attribute with depth level starting at